kovidgoyal/calibre/manual/function_mode.rst

-Function Mode for Search & Replace in the Editor
+Function mode for Search & replace in the Editor
 ================================================

 The :guilabel:`Search & replace` tool in the editor support a *function mode*.